 The disconnect is two-fold.
 First, spas must have the proper perspective about supporting clients with cancer, which means understanding that our role is well-being not disease care.
 Second, we need to take responsibility for our role in holding space for our clients to reduce their stress, find inner peace and increase their emotional resiliency.
 Individuals don’t want to go to cancer specific spas; they want to get away from their cancer – they want to visit your spa.

-On March 31, the Wellness For Cancer Initiative hosted a roundtable that included leaders of visionary spa and wellness brands; doctors conducting research on beauty and spa elements within their cancer centers; the past president of Society of Integrative Oncology, which globally defines standards of integrative care for patients; UK- and U.S.-based patient advocates and support organizations; and case studies of WFC trained spas.
+The Wellness For Cancer Initiative hosted a roundtable that included leaders of visionary spa and wellness brands; doctors conducting research on beauty and spa elements within their cancer centers; the past president of Society of Integrative Oncology, which globally defines standards of integrative care for patients; UK- and U.S.-based patient advocates and support organizations; and case studies of WFC trained spas.
 Click HERE to read more.

 Julie Bach, Executive Director, Wellness for Cancer